weekanda7/Metisse/README.md

 - Please make sure to follow the code style and conventions used in the project.

 ## License
-Metis is licensed under the Apache License 2.0.
+Metisse is licensed under the Apache License 2.0.